Garry Kasparov: Early life

 Kasparov was born Garik Kimovich Weinstein (Гарик Кимович Вайнштейн) in Baku, Azerbaijan SSR (now Azerbaijan), Soviet Union.
 His father, Kim Moiseyevich Weinstein, was Jewish and his mother, Klara Shagenovna Kasparova, was Armenian.
 Both of his mother's parents were Armenians from Karabakh.
 According to Kasparov himself, he was named after United States President Harry S. Truman, (Note: 'Harry' and 'Garry' are homophones in Russian.) "whom my father admired for taking a strong stand against communism.
 It was a rare name in Russia, until Harry Potter came along."
 Kasparov has described himself as a "self-appointed Christian", although "very indifferent" and identifying as Russian: "[A]lthough I'm half-Armenian, half-Jewish, I consider myself Russian because Russian is my native tongue, and I grew up with Russian culture."

-When he was seven years old, his father died of leukaemia.
+When he was seven years old, his father died of leukemia.
 At the age of twelve, Kasparov, upon the request of his mother Klara and with the consent of the family, adopted Klara's surname Kasparov.
 Kasparov and his family had to flee anti-Armenian pogroms in Baku in January 1990.